 - Denial of due process where an argument may be made that the hearing was not conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the accused student a reasonable opportunity to prepare and to present a response to those allegations.
-Deviations from published procedures will not be a basis for sustaining an appeal unless significant prejudice results. - 2.
+Deviations from published procedures will not be a basis for sustaining an appeal unless significant prejudice results to an extent in which the outcome is affected. - 2.
 There was inadequate information to support the decision, where facts in the case, if viewed by a reasonable person, were insufficient to establish that a violation of the student code occurred. - 3.
 The sanctions given do not equal the gravity of wrongdoing (i.e., too harsh) and are inappropriate for the policy the student was found responsible for violating. - 4.
-To consider new information, sufficient to alter a decision, that was not known to the person appealing at the time of the original conduct hearing.
+To consider new information, sufficient to alter a decision that was not known to the person appealing at the time of the original conduct hearing.
 New information, in this instance, does not include witness statements that could have been presented during the initial hearing.

-Upon receipt of the appeal, the Academic Integrity and Discipline Committee may:
+Upon receipt of the appeal, the appellate body may:

 - 1. Affirm the original decision and sanction; - 2.
 Affirm the original decision, but lessen the sanction; - 3.
 Reverse the original decision; - 4.
-Return the case to the appropriate board or administrative hearing officer for a new hearing. - 5.
-In the event the committee needs clarification of the basis of the appeal or of the board's recommendation, the committee may hear from the student and/or a board representative for this limited purpose.
+Return the case to the appropriate board or administrative hearing officer for a new hearing.

+5. In the event the committee needs clarification of the basis of the appeal or of the hearing body's recommendation, the committee may hear from the student and/or a hearing body representative for this limited purpose.

-A disciplinary sanction does not go into effect until the appeal is completed, unless stipulated otherwise by the vice president for student affairs.
-All disciplinary actions taken by the Academic Integrity and Discipline Committee are recommendations to the vice president for student affairs.
-The vice president will make the final decision regarding all university discipline concerns.
+A disciplinary sanction does not go into effect until the appeal is completed, unless stipulated otherwise by the Vice President for Student Affairs.
+All disciplinary actions taken by appellate bodies are recommendations to the Vice President for Student Affairs.
+The Vice President will make the final decision regarding all university discipline concerns.